andylun1206/airline-reservation-system/log.md

     - We had created the ToastHandler class to handle creation of Toasts
     - But, we were not using it for all Toast creation in our app
     - Refactored code so that all Toast creation is in the ToastHandler class
-- Problem: App would go form search screen to view flights screen for return trip searches even if we didn't have return flights
+- Problem: App would go from search screen to view flights screen for return trip searches even if we didn't have return flights
     - Added additional checks to the SearchCriteria validation that ensured we had return flights

+#### Andy Chi Fung Lun
+- Problem: Create check in page layout (GitHub issue # 130)
+    - Created ticket (boarding pass) page instead
+    - Includes QR code which can be scanned at the airport (GitHub issue #131)
+- Problem: Airline icon on ticket is static (GitHub issue #155)
+    - Bug was found after implementing ticket page

+#### Shenyun Wang
+- Problem: Acceptance Testing (GitHub issue numbers #129 and #133)
+    - Used Robotium to write acceptance tests for the trip summary and search pages

+#### Zhengyu Gu and Long Yu
+- Added seat number column to BookedFlight table in the database
+    - Needed for the boarding pass